Priyasunil26/AWSDocumentation/AWSdocumentation.md

 ![Volume selection](images/EC2volume.png)
 - Choose your EC2 instance volume, and in the upper right corner, click "Action" and select the "Create Snapshot" button.
 ![Snap Action](images/snapAction.png)
 - A new window will appear.
-Enter the Snapshot name and click Create snapshot.
+Enter the Snapshot name and click "Create snapshot".
 ![alt text](images/createsnap.png)
 - Once the snapshot is created, it will appear in the list of snapshots in the Amazon EC2 console.
 - For complete instructions to make a snapshot of an EC2 Windows instance, follow this [guide](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-creating-snapshot.html).